meesterdude/look-over/README.md

 - allows pixels to not need to match exactly. a string percentage value, provided to imagemagick as fuzz value for comparison. default is "10%"

 #### scale_amount
-- Retina mac screenshots are 2x actual size, so this scales them to be 1:1. default is 0.5, set to 1 to disable.
+- Retina mac screenshots are 2x actual size, so this scales them to be 1:1. default is 0.5.

+#### disable_scaling
+set to true to disable the scaling behavior

+#### custom_error_message
+When the spec fails, this message will be appended to the failure.

 #### Sleep_between_tries
 - sets the sleep time (in seconds) between match tries (requires max_no_tries > 1).
 Defaults to 0.5